05.09.2016: 1,625 views.

 Does she know Len is gone?
-I don’t know, but what I do know is that she misses him – that’s a whole ’nother story in itself!
+I don’t know, but what I do know is that she misses him a great deal.

 Misty is looking out the window to the left of the shot and I love the way this has a somewhat spiritual feel.
 I think the light is what does this.